-Public Domain, Water Sensitive Urban Design and 5.0 Landscaping
+5.0 Public Domain, Water Sensitive Urban Design and Landscaping

-Public Domain 5.1
+5.1 Public Domain

-- To provide a variety of high quality public domain areas which cater for a wide range of a. activities. - b.
-To ensure that public domain areas are designed in a manner which recognise their Town Centre location and allow for a seamless transition between public and private spaces. - The public realm shall be unambiguously public in its design and detailing. c. - d.
-To ensure that the Town Square and Town Park respond to the character statements outlined under Section 3.3.
+- a.
+To provide a variety of high quality public domain areas which cater for a wide range of activities. - To ensure that public domain areas are designed in a manner which recognise their Town Centre location and allow for a seamless transition between public and private spaces. - c.
+The public realm shall be unambiguously public in its design and detailing. - d.
+To ensure that the Retail, Perich Park and Civic Precincts, as well as Central Avenue and the Mixed Use precinct respond to the character statements outlined under Section 3.2.

-- Public domain areas are to be designed and located generally in accordance with Figure 67.
-The 1. design of public domain areas shall take into consideration the Public Domain Manual adopted by Camden Council (Attachment A). - 2.
-A main Town Square is to be designed to provide an urbanised, vibrant interactive public space which incorporates outdoor seating areas associated with retail tenancies which will open onto the Town Square and opportunities for informal seating and gathering places. - 3.
+- Public domain areas are to be designed and located generally in accordance with Figure 6774.
+The design of public domain areas shall take into consideration the Public Domain Manual adopted by Camden Council (Attachment A). - The Perich Park and Civic Precinct is to be designed to provide an urbanised, vibrant interactive public space which incorporates outdoor seating areas associated with retail tenancies which will open onto the public domain and opportunities for informal seating and gathering places. - 3.
 The Town Park is to be designed to accommodate a range of active and passive recreational opportunities within a Town Centre context.
-The design of the Town Park should provide flexibility in the layout and use of the park over time. - 4.
-The Town Park and Town Square is to be designed to achieve a high level of connectivity with and between adjoining land uses. - Any Development Application which seeks approval for the design of the Town Square and/or 5.
-Town Park is to include a statement outlining how the design addresses the character statements outlined under Section 3.3. - 6.
-All paving materials must conform to relevant standards for durability, non-slip textures, strength and surface treatment to withstand use by light automobiles, service vehicles, pedestrians and bicycles. - 7.
-The North South Promenade is to provide a number of Character Zones along its length.
-These are shown and described in: - Figure 58B (indicative plan).
-Figure 63A and Figure 63B. - Public Domain Manual Design Principles 3.4A North South Street with Promenade (Activation Zones) and 3.4B (Multiuse Zones).
+The design of the Town Park should provide flexibility in the layout and use of the park over time. - The Town Park is to be designed to achieve a high level of connectivity with and between adjoining land uses. - Any Development Application which seeks approval for the design of the Town Park is to include a statement outlining how the design addresses the character statements outlined under Section 3.2. - All paving materials must conform to relevant standards for durability, non-slip textures, strength and surface treatment to withstand use by light automobiles, service vehicles, pedestrians and bicycles. - 7.
+Central Avenue is to provide a number of Character Zones along its length.
+These are shown and described in: - Figure 56-63 (indicative plan). - Figure 64-71 and Figure 6572. - Public Domain Manual Design Principles 3.4A North South Street with Promenade (Activation Zones) and 3.4B (Multiuse Zones).